haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 2. Follow installation guideline at [http://community.mycollab.com/installation-guideline/](http://community.mycollab.com/installation-guideline/)
 3. If you already installed MyCollab and you want to upgrade to MyCollab latest version, this link [http://community.mycollab.com/upgrade/](http://community.mycollab.com/upgrade/) will instruct steps to make your task easily

-If you need to understand more MyCollab advanced configuration settings, please visit the link [http://community.mycollab.com/configuration/](http://community.mycollab.com/configuration/).
+If you want to understand more MyCollab advanced configuration settings, please visit the link [http://community.mycollab.com/configuration/](http://community.mycollab.com/configuration/).
 You will finish reading and understanding in a matter of minutes.

 Last changelog
 ==============